ropensci/smapr/README.md

 ### Extracting gridded data products

-The `extract_smap` function extracts gridded data products (e.g., global soil moisture) and returns Raster\* objects.
-If more than one file has been downloaded and passed into the first argument, `extract_smap` extracts all of the rasters and returns a
+The `extract_smap` function extracts gridded data products (e.g., global soil moisture).
+If more than one file has been downloaded and passed into the first argument, `extract_smap` extracts data for each file
-RasterStack.

 ``` r
 sm_raster <- extract_smap(downloads, "Soil_Moisture_Retrieval_Data/soil_moisture")